 - Designate a “water watcher” whose sole responsibility is watching the kids in the water without distractions such as cell phones or socializing with others.

 - Young children and inexperienced swimmers should wear a U.S. Coast Guard approved lifejacket.
-Ensure that it fits snugly and does not ride up above the swimmers chin or ears when in the water.
-Be sure to check the lifejacket or any rips, tears and holes and ensure all buckles and zippers are intact.
-Check the label for weight and chest size to ensure a proper fit.
-Lifejackets come in all sizes and it is important to follow these guidelines for the lifejacket to serve its intended purpose.
+Ensure that it fits snugly and does not ride up above the chin or ears when in the water.
+Be sure to check the lifejacket for rips, tears and holes, and ensure all buckles and zippers are intact.
+Check the label for weight/chest size to ensure a proper fit.

 - Only swim in places meant for swimming, like pools, lakes, and beaches.
 Avoid dams, swamps, and rapids.
 Never dive or jump into water where you can’t see the bottom.